schibsted/pushek-frontend/README.md

 # Pushek

 This is a push testing tool reducing the burden of understanding the technical side of push messaging.
 It is targeted for non-technical people.
-However, require technical people to set it up.
+However, requires technical people to set it up.

 ## What problem are we trying to solve?